 "No, Hotch, don't do that to yourself.
 You couldn't have known how any of this was going to work out.
 None of us could."

-"Come on, Hotch, that's stupid.
-You are the best profiler out the lot of us."
+"Come on, Hotch, that's stupid," Morgan said, cutting him off.
+"You're the best profiler out the lot of us."

-As he walked out of his office and saw his colleagues, he had to fight the urge to go back in to his office and stay there.
-He could barely look them in the eye because he had let them down.
+As he walked out of his office and saw his colleagues, he had to fight the urge to go back into his office and stay there.
+He could barely look them in the eye, ashamed to have let them down.

 "Reid?"
 JJ asked.